emmt/YakMessenger.jl/README.md

 where `id` is the message type (see *Message format* below) and `mesg` is the message content.
-These methods are the building-blocks for implementing Yak clients, servers, and handling of new message type.
+These methods are the building-blocks for implementing Yak clients, servers, and handling of new message types.

 ## The Yak messaging system